 School has been in session only a short while at the time of this writing and we’re sure it will close again in due course, then open again, then close.
 Nevermind.
 We’re ready. eLearning kits consisting of a big karaoke speaker, a projector, a screen, an android phone with a 3G sim card and some black out curtains are at all locations and while we’re in session we’ll use them to deliver extra classes where that makes sense.
 When school closes, we’ll ramp right back up to full broadcast of classes.

 “It has been a few months that I have been volunteering leading G12 E-learning for PLF.
-I feel very happy and be proud to share what I have learned and transfer to the younger generation.
+I feel very happy and proud to share what I have learned with the younger generation.
 During that time, it was so happy but also some challenges that we faced.
 For example with finding exercise, explain the lessons which have been taught from apps, leading them to have self-study and encouraging them.
-In my mind, 70-80 percent that the G12 group can understand from the lesson.
-Also by doing this, it’s really helpful to develop my own skills and also recall my previous knowledge too.
-What really makes me happier is that the G12 group is friendly and warmly welcome to ask us to share the life in the university which could help them to prep for their turn.
-That makes me so happy to see smiling on their face when they ask a lot of questions, then when I ask back “Are you ready”, the sound “Yes” comes at the same time.
-I would give a big credit to PLF for providing all this opportunity for us even we can’t go to school.
+In my mind, G12 group can understand 70-80% from the lesson.
+Also by doing this, it’s really helpful to develop my own skills and recall my previous knowledge too.
+What really makes me happier is that the G12 group is friendly and warmly welcome us to share the life in the university which could help them to prep for their turn.
+That makes me so happy to see smiles when they ask a lot of questions, then when I ask back “Are you ready”, the sound “Yes” comes at the same time.
+I would give a big credit to PLF for this opportunity when we can’t go to school.
 Yeah, studying online is fun! “

 The student’s determination literally reshaped the execution strategy of the Ponheary Ly Foundation from the ground up.
 We will forever be in their debt as literally thousands of students will directly benefit from their extraordinary efforts in 2020.
 We’re proud, and ready for what’s to come.